Fourtinato99/irrigation-system/README.md

 # irrigation-system
-his mission is to controller the running time of eight soleniod values using relay
+his mission is to controller the running time and the period of eight solenoid values using relays on every solenoid